david-a-parry/vase/README.md

                             identifiers.
 The fourth column of the provided BED file should contain gene symbols and/or Ensembl gene/transcript/protein identifiers (multiple IDs
-                            should be separated with '/' characters.
+                            should be separated with '/' characters).
                             Requires input to be annotated with VEP.

+                            A suitably formatted BED can be created using the 'coordinates_from_genes' program installed with
+                            vase.

       --stream              When using region filtering arguments, read all variants in your VCF and filter out all that do